 Station Design and Equipment.
 Automated flow and water quality monitoring stations were located at the inlet and the outlet to the basin.
-The inlet pipe was a 7-foot diameter reinforced concrete pipe which was quite low and tended to be full of water during most of the wet weather season.
+The inlet pipe was a 7 -foot diameter reinforced concrete pipe which was quite low and tended to be full of water during most of the wet weather season.
 The inlet sampling station was located 35 feet upstream of the end of the pipe and consisted of a Druck pressure transducer, velocity meter, ISCO Model 3700 automatic water quality sampler and Campbell Scientific CR-10 data logger/controller.
 At the inlet, the initial plan was to collect flow-weighted composite samples based on flow volumes estimated using the measured velocity times the area of the pipe.
 Initially, a Montadero-Whitney electromagnetic velocity meter was used.
 However, the velocities in the pipe were too low to measure with this instrument and it was replaced in March, 1992 by a Detectonics I.S.
 Surveylogger, which relies on the Doppler effect and suspended sediment passing the instrument.
-When compared with estimates of anticipated runoff volumes, neither instrument appears to have measured flow velocities in a consistent and accurate manner.
-The primary cause appears to be the relatively low velocities in the large pipe.
+When compared with estimates of anticipated runoff volumes, neither instrument appears to have measured flow velocities in the pipe.